Markov chain approach to the distribution of ancestors in species of biparental reproduction: Final comments and possible model extensions

+This model itself can be applied to describe other biological or physical systems with similar dynamics.
+Statistical models of biparental reproduction have already been compared with physical systems before, such as, spin-glass systems \cite{0305}.
+In this regard the \textit{evolutionary graph theory} is an approach to study how topology affects the evolution of a population \cite{Liberman}.

+Other analogous processes to the biparental reproduction in physics are described with similar statistical or markovian models \cite{Barucha}.
+In high energy physics the production of a cascade by a cosmic ray is described by the Heitler model \cite{heitler}.
+Although this model is different from the one presented here we could compare the number of ancestors with the number of particles in each generation and reinterpret this results in terms of these kinds of phenomena.

+It is possible to estimate the maximum generation range, $T$, searching in the fossil record the first time that a particular species appears and use its reproductive rate.
+In this way we are classifying each species not in terms of life time on earth (time units), but according to the notions of generational patterns.

-The ideas in the present model can be use in Biology, Ecology of populations and Genetics.
+The interaction of various of these processes can be combined with universal common ancestor's models \cite{Rohde} to understand the development of a certain species.
+The ideas in the current model can be used in biology, population ecology and genetics.
 An important achievement of the model is that based on the previous knowledge of the life time of a certain species, we can calculate the number of ancestors in each generation of this species.

-This model itself can be applied to describe other biological or physical systems with similar dynamics.
-Statistical models of biparental reproduction has been already compared with physical systems before, such as, spin-glass systems \cite{0305}\,.
-Similar ideas, such as \textit{Evolutionary graph theory}, is an approach to studying how topology affects evolution of a population \cite{Liberman}\,.
-Other analogous processes to the biparental reproduction in physics are described with similar statistical or markovian models \cite{Barucha}\,.
-In high energy physics the production of a cascade by a cosmic ray is described by the Heitler model \cite{heitler}\,.
-Although this model is different from that presented here we could compare the number of ancestors with the number of particles in each generation and reinterpret this results in terms of these kinds of phenomena.
-Future research may find novel applications of the present proposal.